PlumyGames/mgpp/docs-shared/mindustry/game-spec-base-location.md

     }
     ```

-As default, mgpp will download `v136`.
+By default, mgpp will download `v136`.

 ##### Notations
 - latest: To download the latest official Mindustry from [Mindustry official release](https://github.com/Anuken/Mindustry/releases), such as `v126.2`.